Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 35 active stops operating in Kyneton, serving a mix of train services.
-These stops are serviced by 18 individual routes, collectively providing 1,092 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 267 meters from the nearest stop.
-Most residents commute outward due to the area's residential nature.
-Car remains the dominant mode of transport at 88%, with 6% walking.
+Public transport analysis shows 35 active transport stops operating within Kyneton, consisting of a mix of train services.
+These stops are served by 18 individual routes, collectively providing 1,092 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 267 meters from the nearest transport stop.
+The area is primarily residential, with most residents commuting outward.
+Car remains the dominant mode of transport at 88%, while 6% walk.
 Vehicle ownership averages 1.6 per dwelling.

-According to the 2021 Census, a high 29.5% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 156 trips per day across all routes, equating to approximately 31 weekly trips per stop.
+According to the 2021 Census (which may reflect COVID-19 conditions), a high 29.5% of residents work from home.
+Service frequency averages 156 trips per day across all routes, equating to approximately 31 weekly trips per individual stop.

 Frequently Asked Questions - Transport